Keeping up to date with emerging research

 Journal Table of Contents (ToC) services

-A Table of Contents service allows you to schedule the delivery of the Table of Content, or ToC, of the most recent issue of a journal (or journals) to you, usually via email or via an RSS feed.
-Due to the scope of these services, you may find useful articles in journals which the library does not subscribe to.
-If this is the case, you will need to use the Document Delivery Service.
+A Table of Contents service will deliver the Table of Content (ToC) of the each issue of a journal (or journals) to you, usually via email or via an RSS feed.
+You can receive ToCs for journals you have access to through library subscriptions, or titles we do not have access to but which may sometimes include content of interest.
+If this is the case, you will be able to request articles we don't immediately have access to via the Document Delivery Service.

-ZETOC provides electronic ToCs from the British Library.The database contains details of approximately 20,000 current journals and 16,000 conference proceedings published per year.
-With almost 15 million article and conference records, the database covers every imaginable subject.
-The database covers the years from 1993 to date and is updated regularly.
+ZETOC provides electronic ToCs from the British Library.The database contains details of approximately 35,000 journals.
+With almost 60 million article and conference records, the database has coverage across all subjects.
+The database covers the years from 1993 to date and is updated daily.

 - Access ZETOC from the Library catalogue.

-- Select Enter your email address and enter a name for your alert.
+- Enter your email address and a name for your alert.